iambrosie/Status/Android/README.md

 888e wlan0    packet_rcv+0x0/0x3b8
 ```

-  * Enumerating exposed network services can be done in two ways: by using a port scanner such as Nmap or by list the listening ports of a test device using shell access:
+  * Enumerating exposed network services can be done in two ways: by using a port scanner such as Nmap or by listing the listening ports of a test device using shell access:

 ```
 root@crespo:/ # netstat -an | grep LISTEN